d-Rickyy-b/d-rickyy-b.github.io/_posts/2020-01-20-telegram-session-stealer.md

 It seems that by now the session stealer was already open-sourced by the creator.
 At least there is a GitHub repository, where you can find the malware: [RoboThief-Telegram-Session-Stealer](https://github.com/MrModed/RoboThief-Telegram-Session-Stealer).

 # YARA rule for RoboThiefClient
-After that analysis I wanted to be able to find other occurrances of that malware in a binary, so I wrote my first real [Yara](https://github.com/VirusTotal/yara) rule.
-I didn't have any (real-world) experiences with yara yet.
+After that analysis I wanted to be able to find other occurrances of that malware in a binary, so I wrote my first real [YARA](https://github.com/VirusTotal/yara) rule.
+I didn't have any (real-world) experiences with YARA yet.
+If you don't know YARA yet, it's best to read the description text on the [YARA project website](https://virustotal.github.io/yara/):

+*YARA is a tool aimed at (but not limited to) helping malware researchers to identify and classify malware samples.
+With YARA you can create descriptions of malware families (or whatever you want to describe) based on textual or binary patterns.
+Each description, a.k.a rule, consists of a set of strings and a boolean expression which determine its logic.*

 ```yara
 rule RoboThiefClient {